Raffee/BankTest/README.md

 ## Key business rules

+- The caller supplies a single total-interest-due amount; the service derives retained and serviced components using the loan's configured rate split.
 - Retained interest is swept first because funds are already held within the settlement account.
 - Serviced interest is swept up to the remaining available balance.
 - Any shortfall is reported as outstanding serviced interest, marking the loan in arrears.